sheepla/fzpac/README.md

 ### Install from the latest commit

-Run below if you want to install `fzpac`
+Run below if you want to install the latest commit version.

 ```bash
 git clone https://github.com/sheepla/fzpac